Deepak-Mewada/Resource/Neuroscience is Source Separation.md

  ![image](https://user-images.githubusercontent.com/61898308/168262710-4b36299f-1695-4b20-a252-230b2c1a7740.png)
   -Artifact to worry anout and ignore
   -visual based artifact rejection: look at data... big artifact and remove
-  -ICA can help to remove srtifact like blink - without having to remove the data
+  -ICA can help to remove artifact like blink - without having to remove the data
   ![image](https://user-images.githubusercontent.com/61898308/168275635-6d71633e-3042-4423-b7ad-3b46123bc00c.png)
    ![image](https://user-images.githubusercontent.com/61898308/168282912-5dfb42e3-0339-47d1-b16a-bc2eeb4617f1.png)
    Two kind or artifect: brief burst or long : may be muscle activity,scratch
    -Wether to remove trial one - if study is all about frontal cortex processing you are not actually going to see data electrode from     back of head
-   -run independent componenent analysis and see if ICA removes that componenet
+   -Run independent componenent analysis and see if ICA removes that componenet
    -F5 seems to be weird electrode - real brain activity+ noise: either completely remove or interpolate that component
                 another solution is to run ICA and see if ICA can remove this artifact alone- work sometimes and doesn't work sometime